 [Updated for latest levels] Legislation a few years ago raised the threshold for those required to pay higher tax rates and also included provisions to restart limits on certain itemized deductions (Pease) and personal exemptions (PEP) that were phased out and eventually removed as part of the turn of the century Bush-era tax cuts.
 PEP and Pease were the two provisions in the tax code that increased taxable income for high-income earners.
 PEP is the phaseout of the personal exemption and Pease (named after former Senator Donald Pease) reduces the value of most itemized deductions once a taxpayer’s adjusted gross income (AGI) reaches a certain point.

-But the definition of higher income thresholds for these provisions is much lower than the one used for higher federal tax rates and so will apply to a lot more people.
+But the income thresholds (limits) for these provisions is much lower than the higher end federal tax bracket income thresholds and so will apply to a lot more people.
 These income limits are tied to official CPI measures and hence are adjusted for inflation every year.
 Past and upcoming year trends are shown in the following table.

 |Filing Status||Annual Income (AGI) Limit Range for Claiming Itemized Deductions and Personal Exemption Phase-out|